 When she walked into her room that night she was thinking deeply, so the scream she heard scared her, except the weird thing was that the scream was hers.
 Sitting on her bed there was a ventriloquist’s puppet.
 Its mouth was open and its big eyes just stared vacantly at her.
 She ran downstairs to tell her mom, and to see if she put it there as a joke.

-She ran into her room and the lights were off, “Mom?” she said scared to death.
+She ran into her mom’s room, but all the lights were off.

-“Yes?” she said in a voice as if she had a sore throat.
+“Yes?” her mother replied in a hoarse voice as if she had a sore throat.

 “I have a little cold, that’s all,” she replied.